AlessandradellaFazia/Association-Graphs/README.md

 All information on dataset and project delivery are present in the pdf file.

-The project and the results can be read in the .html file or visible [here]()
+The project and the results can be read in the .html file or visible [here.](https://htmlpreview.github.io/?https://github.com/AlessandradellaFazia/Association-Graphs/blob/main/dellaFazia_Castaldo.html)